jboss-developer/jboss-jdg-quickstarts/camel-infinispan-eap-quickstart/README.md

 Testing
 -------
 1. Access the web application's context path.
 If using the localhost and JBoss EAP started with no port-offsets, the application can be accessed [here] (http://127.0.0.1:8080/jboss-camel-infinispan-eap-quickstart/)
-2. Create a text file with entries such as `{ "id":"1", "firstName":"Vijay", "lastName":"Chintalapati" }`, one entry per `Person` entity per line and drop it in to the monitored folder
+2. Use the ***sample-input-file.txt*** in the root folder of the quickstart and drop it in to the monitored folder

 Criteria for Successful Testing
 -------------------------------
-The web page at the application's context path should start displaying the loaded entries in the form of a HTML table.
+The web page at the application's context path should start displaying the loaded entries in the form of a HTML table read directly from the cache.